Handwriting and Image to LaTeX

 • Album (🖼️) – opens your file picker to select an image.

-• After importing, you can crop the image to the formula area before recognition.
+• After importing, you can rotate, enhance, and crop the image to the formula area before recognition.

 ⚙️ Configuration